drFabio/react_springboot_simple_chat/README.md

 ```

 ### The "I want a terminal but I don't want to install all your dependencies locally way".
+This way will run the images but will run then on a shared volume on front an api, this way the file dependencies will be installed on a shared folder but the dependencies programs will not.

-This way we start the 2 containers sleeping and exec to use the bash on them.
+For this to work we start the 2 containers and let them sleep, then we xec to use the bash on them so we can run any command as if Node, Java, Gradle and so on were installed locally.

 ```sh
 docker-compose -f docker-compose-dev.yml up